 America's overall crime rate has far exceeded its growth in population.

 Sammy Sorrell, in his book "Homegrown Terrorism," says Christians in America, "...find it hard to believe that over 159,000,000 crimes have been committed in this nation in the 13 years ending in 2002."
 (U.S. Justice Dept. Stats)

 According to polls, the overwhelming majority of people in America believe in God, yet we have allowed prayer and worship, the most significant deterrents to sin and crime, to be banned in many areas of our society.

 To deny God is to Ignore the History of

 At the end of the 2nd World War, the United States, and the rest of the free world had good reason to be thankful.

 Many of us would have been killed, as were the millions of Jewish people in Germany.
-Those who survived would have suffered a standard of living equivalent to that of a third world country, forced to live under the rule of cruel and mean dictators with no political or religious rights.
+Those who survived would have suffered a standard of living equivalent to that of a third world country, forced to live in slavery under the rule of cruel and mean dictators with no political or religious rights.

 Instead, when the war ended in 1945, we emerged free, powerful, and "One nation under God."
 When it was announced on the radio, church bells rang, car horns blew, and people stopped their cars and danced in the streets.

 Churches were filled with thanksgiving services, and our Christian nation was filled with patriotism.
 When our National Anthem was played, or the "Pledge of Allegiance recited, all would stand, men, removed their hats, and everyone placed their hands over their hearts.